disintar/toncli/docs/apple_m1_compile_fix.md

 2. fift: `build/crypto/fift`
 3. lite-client `build/lite-client/lite-client`

-You can link or copy them to `/usr/local/bin` and tncli will find them automatically
+You can link or copy them to `/usr/local/bin` and toncli will find them automatically